anl-mdml/MDML_Client/README.md

 ### Configuration Documentation
 Every experiment run through the MDML needs to first have a configuration file.
 This serves to give the MDML context to your data and provide meaningful metadata for your experiments, processes, and data-generating devices.
 Information in the configuration file should answer questions that the data itself does not.
 Things like, what units are the data in, what kind of device generated the data, or was an analysis done before sending your data to the MDML?
-Providing as much information as possible not only increases the data's value for scientific purposes but also minimizes future confusion when you or another researcher want to use the data.
+Providing as much information as possible not only increases the data's value for scientific purposes but also minimizes future confusion when you or another researcher want to use the data again.

 The configuration of an experiment serves as metadata for each device/sensor generating data and for the experiment itself.
-The configuration also allows the MDML to warn you and prevent any bad data from being published.
-We highly recommend taking the time to craft a detailed configuration so that if used in the future, any researcher would be able to understand your experiment and data.
+The configuration also allows the MDML to warn you and prevent bad data from being published.
+We highly recommend taking the time to craft a detailed configuration so that if used in the future, any researcher will be able to understand your experiment and data.

 The configuration file must be a [valid JSON file](https://en.wikipedia.org/wiki/JSON).
 It consist of two parts, an `experiment` section and a `devices` section.
-The experiment section is for general experiment notes and the list of devices that will generate data.
-The devices section contains an entry for each device listed in the experiment section.
+The experiment section is for general experiment notes and the list of devices and analyses that will generate data.
+The devices section contains an entry for each device or analysis listed in the experiment section.
 In each section, there are required fields and optional fields that control the MDML's behavior while streaming data.
 Furthermore, it is possible to create any additional fields you wish as long as the field's name is not already used by a required or optional field.
-Below is an in depth description of the configuration file.
+Below is an in-depth description of the configuration file.

 ###     Experiment Section